remotion-dev/remotion/packages/docs/success-stories/2021-07-31-makestories.md

 The integration of Remotion was straightforward.
 The documentation on the website was good and gave us guidance throughout the whole process.
 Another good thing for us was that Remotion uses TypeScript since we already used it before we were already familiar with it.
 This made many things easier for us.
 And even some minor quality issues we had before are gone now.
 _Editors note: MakeStories consulted with Remotion on how to optimize render time and quality for their stories._

+---

+_Were you successful using Remotion?
+Let us know your story at hi@remotion.dev!_